Seriyin/TaskMuxer/README.md

 ## Usage ##

-> muxer-server.jar true
+> muxer-server true

 Start the first server as the leader.

-> muxer-server.jar
+> muxer-server

 Run a secondary service.